Gtaray/archipelago-monstersanctuary/README.md

 	- Add the "Looter's Handbook" item to the item pool.
 When the player has this item in their inventory, chest sprites will update to match their contents: purple chests contain progression items, green chests contain useful items, and brown chests contain filler items.
 Traps can be in chests of any color.
 	- 0: No
 	- 1: Yes
+- `automatically_scale_equipment`:
+	- When enabled, all weapon and accessory items are automatically scaled to match the player's progress
+ 	- 0: Disabled.
+Weapon and accessory levels are randomized when the item pool is generated
+  	- 1: By level.
+Weapons and accessories are scaled with the highest monster level the player has
+  	- 2: By rank.
+Weapons and accessories are scaled with the number of champions the player has defeated
+  	- 3: By map progress.
+Weapons and accessories are scaled with the percentage of the map the player has uncovered
+- `key_of_power_champion_unlock`:
+	- Sets the number of champions that must be defeated in order for the player to receive the Key of Power.
+If set to 0, this is disabled, and the Key of power will be in the item pool.
+If set from 1 and 26, when that number of champions are defeated, the player will be given the Key of Power
+ 	- Range from 0 to 26
 - `add_smoke_bombs`:
 	- Start with 50 smoke bombs.
 	- 0: No